gregorycrane/PharrVergil/README.md

 This repository includes work for a possible digital version of Clyde Pharr's [1930 edition of Vergil's Aeneid](https://archive.org/details/vergilsaeneidboo00virg_0) (books 1-6).
 Pharr was one of the most thoughtful teachers of Greek and Latin in the twentieth century.
 His [Beginning Homeric Greek book](https://archive.org/details/PharrBeginningHomericGreek1920), publishedin 1920, was pioneering piece of data-driven work and allows learners to begin engaging with the opening of the Iliad within a few weeks of study (or sooner in an intensive setting).

+Pharr covers the first half of the Aeneid.
+* Can we use content in Pharr as training data and generate useful glosses and grammatical tags for the second half?
+* Some of what Pharr did by hand can now be done automatically (e.g., counting vocabulary items) but Pharr's work on visualization is a foundational starting point for us now almost a hundred years later.

 Pharr includes (1) the text, (2) a running vocabulary list, and (3) a grammatical commentary.

 # 1. The Text